Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Discussion

 \section{Discussion}

-In many ways KELT-15b \citep{kelt15b} is a hot Jupiter very typical of the population currently known.
-KELT-15b has a bright host star and a planetary radius comparable to Jupiter.
-There are many photometric transit observations, particularly from TESS.
+In many ways, KELT-15b \citep{kelt15b} is a typical hot Jupiter.
+KELT-15b has a bright F-type host star and a planetary radius comparable to Jupiter.
+There are many photometric transit observations, particularly from \tess.
 However, the radial velocity observations are limited to those presented in the discovery paper, used to confirm the planetary nature of the companion and provide only a rough estimate of the planet mass.
 The characteristics of this planet and its suite of observations make it a good proxy for most known hot Jupiters.
 Observations from \tess\ will continue to bolster this population by finding even more large planets around bright stars.
 In general, these planets will also have relatively few ground-based follow up radial velocity observations.
 The re-analysis of KELT-15b provides an excellent test-bed with which to explore the systematic biases present in the modeling of this population of transiting planets.

-We find that the systematic offset in the host star and planetary parameters inferred using different methods of breaking the mass-radius degeneracy in transiting planet systems can be significant.
-For example we find differences as large as 5.9\% or twice the largest uncertainty between the inferred stellar radii using different methods.
-This translates directly into a similar $2\sigma$ difference in the planetary radius.
-Given that we are entering an era of precision exoplanetology, where precise {\it and} accurate physical parameters of transiting planets are needed for planning and interpreting follow-up observations, this is a significant source of systematic error that must be accounted for.
-Based on this result, we argue that future efforts to precisely characterize the properties of transiting exoplanet systems must clearly explain the methodology by which they break the host star mass-radius degeneracy, as well as specify any explicit or implicit priors in their fits.
-In an era where the analysis of planetary interiors requires accurate radii and densities accurate to a few \%, a $\sim 6\%$ difference caused by a largely unacknowledged source of systematic error is of concern.
+We find that broad consistency in the host star and planetary parameters inferred using different methods of breaking the stellar mass-radius degeneracy can be significant.
+For example the largest differences we find between the inferred stellar radii using different methods are at the $\sim 3\%$ level or roughly the magnitude of the largest statistical uncertainty.
+This translates directly into a similar $\sim 1\sigma$ difference in the planetary radius.
+Given that we are entering an era of precision exoplanetology, where precise {\it and} accurate physical parameters of transiting planets are needed for planning and interpreting follow-up observations, broad agreement between differing methodologies used is the community is required to draw meaningful conclusions from population studies of planets.
+Generally, we encourage specific reporting of any explicit or implicit prior assumptions in the fitting of transiting exoplanet systems and of the methodologies used to break the mass-radius degeneracy in the host stars in order to precisely characterize the properties of these systems.
+In an era where the analysis of planetary interiors requires radii and densities accurate to a few \%, a $3\%$ source of systematic uncertainty is approaching the level of a notable consideration.